brotherkaif/dev-notes/gpg/gpg_key-management.md

 // with a file
 gpg --verify INPUT_FILE

-// with a here file
+// with a "here" file
 gpg --verify << EOF
 [content]
 EOF